JingZhang-Olivia/Academic-Resume/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: School of Hotel and Tourism Management
-The Hong Kong Polytechnic University
+  - name: The Hong Kong Polytechnic University
     url: https://www.polyu.edu.hk/shtm/

 # Short bio (displayed in user profile at end of posts)